unionai/unionai-docs/README.md

 > [!NOTE]
 > When you view the local docs, the search bar will surface results that will
 > redirect to the corresponding `www.union.ai` page.
-This is because algolia
+This is because Algolia
 > docssearch does not index local pages.

 ## How it works